 Want to add something extra?

-If you want to bulk up this meal a little bit, you can add all sorts of goodies!
+If you want to bulk up this meal a bit, you can add all sorts of goodies!
 Some of my favorites:

-• Sautéed mushrooms, onions, or other veggies
+• Sautéed mushrooms, onions, peppers, carrots, or other veggies

 I always love garnishing with sliced green onions and sesame seeds.